-Goal: Improve Your Past Project
+Goal: Improve Your NEXT Project

 This game, introduced by Diana Larsen, is used to efficiently form high-quality plans through retrospective analysis by recognizing factors that are within the team’s control.
-During retrospective activities, it is easy to hit a wall of unproductive blame.
-The moment the group reaches this barrier, “someone shoulds” and “if only you coulds” bounce around the room, knocking out any practical ideas for future advancement.
+During retrospective activities, it is easy to hit a wall of the unproductive blame.
+The moment the group reaches this barrier, “someone shoulds” and “if only you could” bounce around the room, knocking out any practical ideas for future advancement.
 Before determining what you can improve, you must first be clear on the dimensions you are able to regulate and what you need to adapt to.
 By identifying factors your team can control, influence, or cannot change, you can collectively discover how to respond to and overcome various situations.

+To collaborate online, click the Circles and Soup Image.
 In a white space (a poster, whiteboard, etc.), draw three concentric circles, leaving enough room between each one to place sticky notes or 3×5 notecards.
 Each circle represents a different element:

 - Inner circle: “Team Controls” – what your team can directly manage